rehierl/node-tree-outliner/2-0-core-design/7-0-current-section.md

 that will be entered next.

 Note that an explicit reference variable is optional, if an implementation chooses to maintain an explicit stack of open sections.
-That is, because the corresponding reference can always be retrieved from that stack via a call to `stack.get()`.
+That is because the corresponding reference can always be retrieved from that stack via a call to `stack.get()`.